The Iffy.news Index of unreliable sources

 - PolitiFact: Pols, Pundits, and Pant FiresThis last of a three-parter compares the PolitiFact credibility of groups making political claims.
 The most truthful: comedians.
 The least: social media.

-- PolitiFact: All the Presidents’ PeepsIn part two of a series that turns PolitiFact-checks into credibility scores, we calculate the truth ratings of the past three presidential administrations.
+- PolitiFact: All the Presidents’ PeepsPart two of the series, that turns PolitiFact-checks into credibility scores, calculates the truth ratings of people in the past three presidential administrations.